streamnative/function-mesh-website/docs/function-mesh.md

 # Prerequisites

 - Create a Kubernetes cluster.
-- Create a pulsar cluster.
+- Create a Pulsar cluster.
 - Install FunctionMesh operator and CRD into Kubernetes.

 # Steps